Triathlon Run Pace Calculator

 If your 10 km standalone PB is 48 minutes (4:48/km), expect 50–55 minutes in triathlon.

-Pacing strategy: Run the first kilometer conservatively — it takes 800–1,500 m for the legs to transition from cycling.
-Going out too hard results in a much slower second half.
-Even pacing or negative splits produce the fastest overall run time.
+Pacing strategy: Run the first kilometre conservatively.
+It takes 800 to 1,500 m for the legs to change over from cycling, and going out hard in that window buys you a much slower second half.
+Even pacing, or a slight negative split, produces the fastest overall run.

 Ironman run: In a full Ironman, heart rate control is critical.
 Most athletes run at 65–75% of max heart rate to avoid burning out before kilometer 30.